How to Find Your MAC Address in Windows 10

 There are a few reasons you might need to find your MAC address, also known as the physical address or hardware address.
 If you're setting up your router, for example, you could use MAC address filtering to specify the devices that are allowed to connect to the network based on their MAC addresses.
 (However, this isn't really a solid way to secure your network, since MAC addresses can be easily changed or spoofed.)
 Another reason is if your router lists connected devices by their MAC address and you want to figure out which device is which.

-Luckily, you can find your MAC address easily in Windows with either the command prompt or in the settings details of your network adapter.
+Luckily, you can find your MAC address in Windows 10 easily in Windows with either the command prompt or in the settings details of your network adapter.

-How to Find Your MAC Address with the Command Prompt
+How to Find Your MAC Address in Windows 10 with the Command Prompt

 The quickest way to find the MAC address is through the command prompt.